Knowledge Hub

 • How to keep abreast of opportunities?
 Keep an eye on public sector procurement portals and sign up for alerts.
 This will help you stay informed about new opportunities and relevant deadlines as soon as they crop up.

-Final check: Are you contract-ready?
+Final check: Are you contract-ready under the UK Procurement Act?

 What next?